Written by:

 Even if you have a top-tier AC unit, you may eventually encounter a frozen air conditioner at night.
 This air conditioning issue can be stressful as your home struggles to reach a comfortable temperature at night, especially during the summer heat.
 Moreover, an air conditioner might stop working at night because the electricity is being overused, the air filter is dirty, or an AC component is broken.
 Sometimes, the thermostat might not be working correctly.

 If you’re still asking, “Why does my AC stop working at night?” keep reading.
 You may have a frozen evaporator coil whenever your central or window air conditioning unit stops working.
-In addition, if your AC isn’t cooling or the AC system runs nonstop, it could be insufficient airflow.
+In addition, if your AC isn’t cooling, it could be insufficient airflow.
 Unfortunately, air conditioning repair hacks won’t work without studying the potential causes of the problem.
 In either case, it’s good to know what’s happening before you call an air conditioning service.

 You need a licensed HVAC professional to diagnose and treat a Freon leak because unlicensed people cannot legally handle air conditioning refrigerants.